marcodallagatta/rem-webapp/README.md

 Rest (ah!) assured, REM works offline too, just load the page once and you'll be all set.
 If you find yourself using the app a lot you can also add the app to your iPhone homescreen.

 ## What else?
-I've been using [Sleepyti.me](http://sleepyti.me) for a while and loved it, but I quickly grew tired of its table based mobile–sucky layout, so I created my own.
+I've been using [Sleepyti.me](http://sleepyti.me) for a while and loved it, but I quickly grew tired of its (at the time) table based layout on mobile, so I created my own.
 I also needed offline support, so here we are.
 If something's not working be sure to hit me up on [Twitter](http://twitter.com/marcodallagatta)!